ActiveState/cli/public/install-sh-tests.md

 - The state tool gets installed under `/root/.local/bin`.
 - You see an error message that the state tool could not be activated.
-- You see instructions how to activate the project manually or with the install script.
+- You see instructions how to install the state tool and then activate the project manually or with the install script.

 ## Invalid options